Emotional Granularity

 Having more words to describe your feelings

-many more options
+gives you many more options

 to understand what you're feeling.